forem/forem/docs/frontend/liquid-tags.md

 ### Restricting liquid tags by roles

-To only allow users with specific roles to use a liquid tag you need to define a `VALID_ROLES` constant on the liquid tag itself.
+To only allow users with specific roles to use a liquid tag, you need to define a `VALID_ROLES` constant on the liquid tag itself.
 It needs to be an `Array` of valid roles.
 For [single admin resource roles](/internal), it needs to be an `Array` with the role and the resource.
 Here's an example: